Updated: 4th July 22:23

 I know that there are many couples who are worried about how COVID-19 will affect their wedding.
 Therefore I thought it would be useful to discuss the options.

-I recognise that there are a number of people who are concerned and I completely understand that, but I want to assure you that in the situation where the government lifts restrictions that allow your wedding to go ahead, myself and my team will be there.
-I won’t be rocking up wearing multiple face masks or an airtight bodysuit and I’m still very much looking forward to capturing your friends and family celebrating your big day.
-In the meantime, we are also taking preventative measures and as such are only offering consultations or final meetings via Skype, Google Hangouts, WhatsApp Video or over the phone and via email.
+I recognise that there are a number of people who are concerned and I completely understand that, but I want to assure you that in the situation where the government has lifted restrictions that allow your wedding to go ahead, myself and my team will be there.

-If I, or any of the team, should actually get the virus, we will of course of course arrange a suitable Photographer (or Videographer & Photobooth Operator, if you booked one with us) to cover your wedding day, as I would in any other case of sickness, as per your contract.
+If I, or any of the team, should actually get the virus, we will, of course, arrange a suitable Photographer (or Videographer & Photobooth Operator, if you booked one with us) to cover your wedding day, as I would in any other case of sickness, as per your contract.

 Speak To Your Venue And Other Suppliers

-Due to the current circumstances, I will be happy for you to move your wedding date to any time within the next 18 months from the date of your wedding as long as I am still available, with no change in my service or cost to you.
-My diary can be found at the bottom of this post.
-If you have booked a photobooth or videography with me, you must check with me prior to setting a new date as we operate separate diaries and so they may already be booked elsewhere.
+Due to the current circumstances, I will be happy for you to move your wedding your 2020 date to any time within the next 18 months from the date of your wedding as long as I am still available, with no change in my service or cost to you.
 Your other suppliers may have similar plans or clauses in their contracts with you so ensure you speak with them too.
-To assist all of my couples, I am currently not taking on any new bookings for 2020.

 Speak To Family And Friends For Advice